Stage 4- how to rebuild your marriage after an affair.

 Be determined to do the hard work, and to not give up on your marriage, during this process.

 Knowing how to rebuild your marriage is not a quick and straight road.
 Be patient with each other in the process.
-You will both have good days and bad days.
+You’ll both have good days and bad days.

 - Stick to your commitment of ending the affair to rebuild your marriage.